Scorpion-Shield/Iurus/README.md

-### Iurus is a Multifunctional Web Recon & Vulnerability Scanner Tool and incredibly fast crawler that can find multiple vulnerabilitIES and gather information.
+### Iurus is a Multifunctional Web Recon & Vulnerability Scanner Tool and incredibly fast crawler that can find multiple vulnerabilities and gathering information.

 ### Check for vulnerabilities